Balibaseka-Deogiracious/hotel/README.md

-my one page for a hotel website
+my single page for a hotel website